Girls imagine themselves as little leaders

-“I think we all have our own particular strengths and there should be no reason anyone should doubt that they have the ability to be successful in the world with what they already have,” Harrison added.
+“I think we all have our own particular strengths and there should be no reason anyone should doubt that they have the ability to be successful in the world with what they already have,” adds Vashti.

 Poet Maya Angelou, singer Shirley Bassey, chemist Alice Ball, politician Shirley Chisholm, Pilot Bessie Coleman, filmmaker Julie Dash, mathematician Katherine Johnson are among the women represented in the book.

-“I just wanted to create the kind of stories that connect with people on a personal level because I feel like once you understand a person’s story you empathise with them and in a way that will help you understand where they are coming from,” she said.
+“I just wanted to create the kind of stories that connect with people on a personal level because I feel like once you understand a person’s story you empathize with them and in a way that will help you understand where they are coming from,” explains Vashti.

 “From a feminist perspective, it’s important to think about intersectionality and acknowledge that we’re all a part of this story.
 I wanted to focus in on some great, powerful, encouraging stories that no one gets to hear all too often.”